 CNC machining service come in different shapes and forms.
 This article explains the difference between CNC machining and CNC turning, two common CNC technologies.

 CNC machining is a rapid manufacturing process that turns digital 3D designs into plastic or metal parts by selectively cutting away material.
-Many companies require CNC machining service to make parts and prototypes, and many industries use the versatile technology.
+Many companies require CNC machining services to make parts and prototypes, and many industries use versatile technology.

 But CNC machining comes in various forms.
 Although all CNC machining technologies follow a similar workflow — software turns the digital design into machine instructions, which instruct the CNC machine to cut material — the hardware for cutting material can differ greatly between machines.